 - It's available in a range of different coloured stains, so you can create your own unique look.

 Once you've applied your timber gate treatment and the wood is preserved, whether you paint your gate or not is a matter of personal preference.
-Paint can certainly transform the appearance of the gate.
+Paint can certainly transform the appearance of the gate and add an extra layer of protection.

 If paint sounds too high maintenance, staining can achieve a similar effect to paint without the risk of flaking and cracking.